redspry/GE-DATALOGGER/README.md

 ## ICs THAT USE UART

+USB connector to the Arduino Mini

 ## ICs THAT USE I2C

 #### Temperature and Humidity Sensor

+Address

 #### Accelerometer

+Address

 #### Hazardous Gas Sensors

+Address

 #### Battery Monitor

+Address